GuntaasShergill/GuntaasShergill.github.io/_pages/about.md

 - CFTR variant discovery and pathogenicity testing using large public genomic databases [Funded by a Cystic Fibrosis Student Traineeship Grant I received]
 - Designing candidate guide RNAs for a CF gene editing cure and assessing off-target effects [Funded by a Cystic Fibrosis Student Traineeship Grant I received]

-I am also a master's student in the [WashU I2DB](https://i2db.wustl.edu) Biomedical Informatics program.
+I am also a master's student within the [WashU I2DB](https://i2db.wustl.edu) Biomedical Informatics program.
 I perform my master's research with the [Li Lab](https://fuhailiailab.github.io), contributing to the development of novel deep learning architecture for inferrence of molecular signaling across disease and cell-states.

-I am interested in the development of deep learning models and methodologies to maximize extraction of information from large-scale data, thereby advancing biology and medicine.
+I am interested in developing of deep learning models and methodologies to maximize extraction of information from large-scale data, thereby advancing biology and medicine.